Indore: Education

 The Shri Govindram Seksaria Institute of Technology and Science (SGSITS), formerly Shri Govindram Seksaria Kala Bhavan, is a public engineering institution located in Indore.
 It was established in 1952 as a technical institute offering licentiate and diploma courses in engineering.
 New Delhi granted the status of an autonomous institution in 1989.
 In 2020, it became the first and only Madhya Pradesh government-funded engineering college in the state to have made its place among the top 250 in the National Institutional Ranking Framework (NIRF) ranking released by Ministry of Human Resource Development, Government of India.

 The Mahatma Gandhi Memorial Medical College (MGMMC), established in 1878 as the King Edward Medical School, is one of the oldest and premiere government run medical colleges in India.
 It is attached to tertiary teaching hospitals named Maharaja Yeshwantrao group of Hospitals established in 1955.

 Indore also has two other Privately run medical colleges which act as teritary care hospitals, they are SAIMS and Index Medical College and Hospital.

 The College of Veterinary Sciences and Animal Husbandry, Mhow is a constituent college of Nanaji deshmukh Veterinary Science University, Jabalpur an autonomous Veterinary University in India, and is a pioneer college in the field of Veterinary Sciences in India.
 It is one of the oldest veterinary colleges in Madhya Pradesh and India was founded in 1955 the present building of the college was inaugurated by the first prime minister of India Pt.Jawahar Lal Nehru on 12 November 1959.

 Sri Aurobindo Institute of Medical Sciences (SAIMS) is a group of colleges located in Indore.
 It features Mohak Hitech Speciality Hospital within the campus.

 VIBGYOR Group of Schools have a branch in Vijay Nagar.

 Health and medicine

 Indore is home to 51 public health institutions and has a number of private hospitals.
-The healthcare facilities of Indore include Government run tertiary teaching hospital MY Hospital attached to Mahatma Gandhi Memorial Medical College Indore, private run hospitals include Bombay Hospital, SAIMS, Index Medical College & Hospital, Choithram Hospital, Shalby Hospital, CHL Hospital, Medanta, Apollo, Vasan, Centre for Sight and Navchetna Rehabilitation and Deaddiction Center.
+The healthcare facilities of Indore include Government run tertiary teaching hospital Maharaja Yeshwantrao Hospital attached to Mahatma Gandhi Memorial Medical College, Indore.
+Private run hospitals include Bombay Hospital, SAIMS, Index Medical College & Hospital, Choithram Hospital, Shalby Hospital, CHL Hospital, Medanta, Apollo, Vasan, Centre for Sight and Navchetna Rehabilitation and Deaddiction Centre.

 The National Family Health Survey of 2018 found Indore to be India's most vegetarian city, with 49% of residents eschewing meat products.